Massacre Canyon: The next hours and days

 The US cavalry soldiers rode up the canyon in the afternoon.
 "The first body we came upon was that of a woman", remembered Platt.
 Army Dr. David Franklin Powell described the march up the battleground: "We advanced from the mouth of the ravine to its head and found fifty-nine dead Pawnees ...".
 For one reason or another, a number of the dead women lay naked.

 Sometime after the battle the Sioux warriors rode into camps.
 "One of the men in advance was waving a scalp.
 This caused great excitement.
 The men paraded around the village ...
 Everybody appeared to be happy and rejoicing".
 Later well-known Sioux Indian Luther Standing Bear got the impression that "about three hundred Pawnees were killed".
-Eastes reported one Sioux killed and some badly wounded.
+Eastes reported that at least one Sioux was killed and others were badly wounded.
 The Cut-off Oglalas had suffered no casualties at all, according to their sub-agent.
 This is at odds with narratives of what happened in the canyon that day.

 People from the nearest communities visited the scene of the battle over the following days.
 Royal Buck wrote to the readers of Nebraska City News that "It was a massacre and nothing more, and near 100 victims are lying on the ground and full two thirds are squaws and pappooses [small Indian children]".

 News of the defeat reached the remaining Pawnees in the reservation on August 8 through a runner.
 "This produced intense excitement in the village, sorrowful wailings were heard all day".

-The Pawnee survivors made the 80 miles or so to Plum Creek near the Platte.
-Here Dr. William M. Bancroft gave professional assistance to the wounded.
+The Pawnee survivors traveled 80 miles or so to Plum Creek near the Platte where Dr. William M. Bancroft treated the wounded.
 By train they arrived at Silver Creek, around ten miles south of the Pawnee Agency.
 The last tribal buffalo hunt of the Pawnee in Nebraska ended soon after.